Foglight/dockerimage/FVE/README.md

 # FVE docker image deployment guide
 ## Overview
 This is the deployment guide for Foglight for Virtualization(FVE) in docker containers.
+You can either deploy with docker-compose or docker command line.
+Deploy with docker-compose is recommended by FVE team.

-## Deploy with docker-compose
+## Deploy with docker-compose (recommended)

 ### Pre-Requisites
 * Install docker-compose [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)